 Be the first to sail on National Geographic Islander II

 Deepen your understanding of the Galápagos Islands through Lindblad Expeditions' 50-year history leading voyages through this iconic archipelago.
-Reserve your seat now on select November sailings and enjoy special savings plus free round-trip air from Miami.
+Reserve your seat now and enjoy free round-trip air from Miami.
 See below for more details.

-Experience all Galápagos offers in just one week, with departures on Saturday and Thursday
+Experience all Galápagos offers in just over one week, with departures on Saturday and Thursday

 Add a two-night post-expedition extension in Quito, Ecuador